daryllxd/lifelong-learning/self-improvement/how-to-win-friends-and-influence-people.md

 Capone didn't condemn himself.
 He actually regarded himself as a public benefactor - an unappreciated and misunderstood public benefactor.

-I have had some interesting correspondence with Lewis Lawes, who was warden of New York's infamous Sing Sing prison for many years, on this subject, and he declared that "few of the criminals in Sing Sing regard themselves as bad men.
+"Few of the criminals in Sing Sing regard themselves as bad men.
 They are just as human as you and I. So they rationalize, they explain.
 They can tell you why they had to crack a safe or be quick on the trigger finger.
 Most of them attempt by a form of reasoning, fallacious or logical, to justify their antisocial acts even to themselves, consequently stoutly maintaining that they should never have been imprisoned at all."

 John Wanamaker, founder of the stores that bear his name, once confessed: "I learned thirty years ago that it is foolish to scold.
 I have enough trouble overcoming my own limitations without fretting over the fact that God has not seen fit to distribute evenly the gift of intelligence."

-Criticism is futile because it puts a person on the defensive and usually makes him strive to justify himself.
-Criticism is dangerous, because it wounds a person's precious pride, hurts his sense of importance, and arouses resentment.
+*Criticism is futile because it puts a person on the defensive and usually makes him strive to justify himself.* Criticism is dangerous, because it wounds a person's precious pride, hurts his sense of importance, and arouses resentment.

-B. F. Skinner, the world-famous psychologist, proved through his experiments that an animal rewarded for good behavior will learn much more rapidly and retain what it learns far more effectively than an animal punished for bad behavior.
+An animal rewarded for good behavior will learn much more rapidly and retain what it learns far more effectively than an animal punished for bad behavior.
 Later studies have shown that the same applies to humans.
 By criticizing, we do not make lasting changes and often incur resentment.

 Hans Selye, another great psychologist, said, "As much as we thirst for approval, we dread condemnation,"